February 19

 Allied Fleet Begins Dardanelles Bombardment

-An Anglo-French naval squadron opened a long-range bombardment of Ottoman coastal forts guarding the entrance to the Dardanelles Strait, marking the start of an ambitious but ultimately unsuccessful effort to force passage to Constantinople and remove the Ottoman Empire from the First World War.
+An Anglo-French naval squadron began bombarding Ottoman forts guarding the entrance to the Dardanelles Strait on February 19, 1915, initiating a campaign to force open a maritime route to Russia and compel the Ottoman Empire to exit the First World War.

 Summary